lowenitt/tinker/CONTRIBUTING.md

-# Contributing to Tinker
+# Contributing to bk-cmdb
-Welcome to [report Issues](https://github.com/Tencent/tinker/issues) or [pull requests](https://github.com/Tencent/tinker/pulls).
+Welcome to [report Issues](https://github.com/Tencent/bk-cmdb/issues) or [pull requests](https://github.com/Tencent/bk-cmdb/pulls).
 It's recommended to read the following Contributing Guide first before contributing.

 ## Issues
 We use Github Issues to track public bugs and feature requests.